Robert A. Eccleston

-Robert A. Eccleston (1830-1911) was a pioneer, forty-niner, and diarist whose records offer crucial insights into the discovery of the Tucson Cutoff and Yosemite Valley.
-Born in New York City to Irish immigrants, Eccleston documented his adventures during the California Gold Rush and the Mariposa Indian War.
-His journey took him to various locations, including serving as an Indian agent in Arizona and a founder of Tombstone.
-Eccleston's diaries, published posthumously, reveal important moments in American history.
+Robert A. Eccleston (1830-1911), pioneer, forty-niner, diarist who recorded the discovery of the Tucson Cutoff and Yosemite Valley.

 Early life and the California Gold Rush

 Eccleston was born in New York City, on March 4, 1830, one of ten children of Irish immigrants Edward Eccleston and Mary Anne Christie.
 In Spring of 1849, at the beginning of the California Gold Rush, Robert with his older brother Edward Eccleston joined the Fremont Association formed to travel to California and mine gold there.
 The Association traveled by sea to Texas and then purchased wagons for an overland journey with a U. S. Army expedition to establish a military road from San Antonio to El Paso.
 The Association then joined with John Coffee Hays and his experienced party of frontiersmen for the journey from El Paso to California.
 Robert kept a diary of this journey from April 3, 1849, when they sailed from New York, to December 27, 1849, when they reached the borders of California at Fort Yuma.
 In this book he records of how the Tucson Cutoff was found and first traveled by his party.